I'm Wide Awake, It's Morning

 I'm Wide Awake, It's Morning is the sixth studio album by American band Bright Eyes, released on January 25, 2005 by Saddle Creek Records (the same day as their seventh album, Digital Ash in a Digital Urn).

-The album will be reissued by Dead Oceans alongside a six-track companion EP on November 11, 2022.
+The album was reissued by Dead Oceans alongside a six-track companion EP on November 11, 2022.

 Songs

 The music video for "First Day of My Life" was directed by John Cameron Mitchell.

 This was the first Bright Eyes album to feature Nate Walcott, who is now a permanent member of the band.

 "Road to Joy" contains an interpolation of Beethoven's "Ode to Joy".
 The title of the album is taken from a lyric in this song.

 Bright Eyes achieved success on the US charts when the singles "Lua" and "Take It Easy (Love Nothing)" (the latter from Digital Ash) took the top two positions on the Billboard Hot Singles Sales chart in 2004.
 In 2005, the band set off on a two-part world tour to promote the album along with Digital Ash in a Digital Urn, with the first half of the tour centring on the folk-influenced first album, and the latter half featuring the more electronic second album.
 Both records made it into the top 20 of the Billboard albums charts, with I'm Wide Awake, It's Morning peaking at number 10 on the Billboard 200 and at number 2 on the Billboard Independent Albums chart.
 The tour was captured on the album Motion Sickness, released later in the year.